eugenehong270/wejo-trivia/journals/eugene_hong.md

 11/29/22: Today was the first serious day of building out the front end in an aesthetic way.
 I got the nav bar working and not looking horrible.
 It still looks pretty bad but at least it works.
 Next thing to work on is modals for login/signup.

 11/30/22: Today I made some more progress on building out the front end.
 The Nav bar isnt screwed up anymore and the login/logout pages dont look half bad (but still far from pleasing).
 I also incorporated some cards on the main page.

+12/1/22: Today I made great progress on the nav bar and home page design.
+Kinking out some bugs.